 On October 4, 2004, The Grand Theater turned 80 years old.
 Gifts included a new roof, new HVAC, and a very bright future!

-After an exhausting 11 month restoration, The Grand hosts a "Black Tie" gala for local community and business leaders on Thursday, July 28, 2005... one day before the official opening.
+After an exhausting 11 month restoration, The Grand hosted a "Black Tie" gala for local community and business leaders on Thursday, July 28, 2005... one day before the official opening.
 The purpose of this was to re-introduce the theater to the community and spur ideas on how the theater could be used beyond its primary purpose of showing movies.
-Over 500 invitations were sent out, and there was a very, very good response.
+Over 500 invitations were sent out, and there was a very nice turnout.
 The rented baby grand piano on the stage, with classical music played by Victoria Squicciarini, fueled the atmosphere for guests that reminisced on how the theater was, and marveled on what it had become.

 July 29, 2005 was the grand opening of the new Grand Theater to the public.
 Being able to show "Madagascar" was an incredible fete by The Grand's booking agent, Mr. Rick Wolfe, owner of The Roxy Theatre in Northampton, PA.